Do Children Have Automatic Power of Attorney for Their Parents?

 A Financial Power of Attorney is a legal document that enables a person to act on another person’s behalf, in the event of their incapacity or disability.
 A Power of Attorney can help manage another person’s financial and legal affairs, including their bank accounts, credit cards, real estate transactions, digital assets, and other matters.
 In other words, a Power of Attorney can help keep someone’s financial and business matters running, even when the other person is not able to.

 Having a Power of Attorney doesn’t take away someone’s legal rights; it just authorizes a second person to help with these tasks and decisions.
-The person creating that POA can choose when the legal document goes into effect (ex: immediately, at a certain future date, only in specific circumstances); however, these powers end at the principal’s death.
+The person creating that POA, called the principal, can choose when the legal document goes into effect (ex: immediately, at a certain future date, only in specific circumstances); however, these powers end at the principal’s death.
 A Power of Attorney terminates at death because the person who created the legal document is no longer there to give you the authority to act on their behalf.

 While many people choose their spouse or their adult child to serve as their Power of Attorney, under Georgia law, these individuals do not have automatic Power of Attorney.
 The individual still needs to fill out the legal paperwork and name their adult child or spouse.
 Without a Power of Attorney in place, no one can manage the principal’s financial or legal matters unless the court appoints a conservator or guardian – and that appointed person may not turn out to be the spouse or child.